-The Fine Arts Doctoral Program is a unique interdisciplinary degree administered through the College of Visual and Performing Arts.
+The Fine Arts Doctoral Program is a unique interdisciplinary degree administered through the J.T. & Margaret Talkington College of Visual & Performing Arts.
 The Art major emphasizing Critical Studies and Artistic Practice recognizes that the arts in the 21st century often involve questions, problems, and topics that are too broad or complex to be addressed adequately by a single discipline.
 Our program seeks to deal with this complexity by drawing on multiple disciplines in an effort to integrate their insights and develop a more comprehensive understanding.
 To that end, TTU’s program is not a doctorate in studio, art education, or art history.
 Instead, students create an individualized combination of coursework within the arts and beyond as relevant to their dissertation projects.
 The degree requires a minimum of 60 hours beyond a (30-hour) master's.
 This includes 12 hours of dissertation research and writing.

 Pursuant to the Texas Tech University Undergraduate/Graduate Catalog, the Texas Administrative Code, and in accordance with norms stated in the NASAD Handbook, the credit and time expectations for School of Art courses are as follows: